Enryun/Common_SwiftUI/README.md

 - `inActiveTint`: Color for inactive segments.
 - `indicatorConfiguration`: Configuration for the segment indicator, including color and corner radius.
 - `displayItem`: A closure that provides a view for displaying each segment option.

+`SegmentControl` provides a customizable segmented control interface, allowing for the selection among multiple options.
+It features customizable active/inactive tint colors, an adjustable height, and a dynamic or static indicator for the active tab.
+Additionally, it offers a configuration for the indicator's appearance and position based on the selected segment.

 Example: